 yet in His regular course, as a man made of a woman, He was made under the law.
 But by His death He broke down the middle wall of partition, and made both one, and reconciled both in one body unto God, making peace.
 Hence it is as lifted up, and finally as made higher than the heavens, that He becomes the centre and sole object of unity.

 Let us remark in passing, that hence worldliness always destroys unity.
 The flesh cannot rise up to heaven, nor descend in love to every need.
-It walks in the separative comparison of self-importance. &#8220;I am of Paul,&#8221; etc. &#8220;Are ye not carnal and walk as men?&#8221; Paul had not been crucified for them, nor had they been baptised in the name of Paul.
+It walks in the separative comparison of self-importance.
+"I am of Paul", etc. "Are ye not carnal and walk as men?"
+Paul had not been crucified for them, nor had they been baptised in the name of Paul.
 They had got down to earth in their minds, and unity was gone.
-But the glorious heavenly Christ in one word embraced all. &#8220;Why persecutest thou *me*?&#8221; This separation from all else was more slow among the Jews, as having been outwardly themselves the separated people of God; but having fully shewn what they were, the word to the disciples was, &#8220;Let us go forth *to him* without the camp, bearing his reproach.&#8221; The Lord (when as the great result He would have one flock and one Shepherd) *put forth* His own sheep and went before them.
-Indeed we have only to shew that unity is God&#8217;s mind, and separation from evil is the necessary consequence; for it exists as a principle in the calling of God before unity itself.
+But the glorious heavenly Christ in one word embraced all.
+"Why persecutest thou *me*?"
+This separation from all else was more slow among the Jews, as having been outwardly themselves the separated people of God; but having fully shewn what they were, the word to the disciples was, "Let us go forth *to him* without the camp, bearing his reproach".
+The Lord (when as the great result He would have one flock and one Shepherd) *put forth* His own sheep and went before them.
+Indeed we have only to shew that unity is God's mind, and separation from evil is the necessary consequence; for it exists as a principle in the calling of God before unity itself.
 Unity is His purpose, and, as He is the only rightful centre, it must be the result of holy power; but separation from evil is His very nature.
-Hence, when He publicly calls Abraham, the words: &#8220;Get thee out of thy country, and out of thy kindred, and from thy father&#8217;s house.&#8221;
+Hence, when-He publicly calls Abraham, the words: "Get thee out of thy country, and out of thy kindred, and from thy father's house".

 But, to continue; from what we have seen, it is evident that the Lord Jesus Christ on high is the object round which the church clusters in unity.
 He is its Head and Centre.
 This is the character of their unity, and of their separation from evil, from sinners.
-Yet they were not to be taken out of the world, but kept from the evil, and sanctified through the truth*;* Jesus having set Himself thus apart to this end.
-Hence, as well as for the public display of the power and glory of the Son of man, the Holy Ghost was sent down to identify the called ones with their heavenly Head, and to separate them from the world in which they were to remain: and the Holy Spirit became thus the centre and power down here of the unity of the church in Christ&#8217;s name&#8212;Christ having broken down the
+Yet they were not to be taken out of the world, but kept from the evil, and sanctified through the truth; Jesus having set Himself thus apart to this end.
+Hence, as well as for the public display of the power and glory of the Son of man, the Holy Ghost was sent down to identify the called ones with their heavenly Head, and to separate them from the world in which they were to remain: and the Holy Spirit became thus the centre and power down here of the unity of the church in Christ's name -- Christ having broken down the

 {361}